Multi-View Hypercomplex Learning for Breast Cancer Screening: Proposed Method

-Training a classifier from scratch for this kind of task is very difficult for a number of reasons.
-For starters, the task itself is much more challenging with respect to the classification of natural images: mammogram images containing benign or malignant tumors present very few differences distinguishable only by trained and skilled clinicians.
-Additionally, in general, and even more so for such a challenging task, neural models require huge volumes of data for training.
-However, there are only a handful of publicly available datasets for breast cancer and, on top of that, they are characterized by an extremely limited number of examples.
-Finally, and most importantly, a lesion occupies only a tremendously small portion of the original image, thus making it arduous to be detected by a model \cite{shen2019Mammo}, especially if the image is reduced in quality, which is often necessary for memory constraints.
+Training a classifier from scratch for this kind of task is very challenging for several reasons.
+First, neural models require large amounts of data for training, yet only a few publicly available breast cancer datasets exist, and they contain a limited number of examples.
+Additionally, a lesion occupies only a small portion of the original image, making it arduous to be detected by a neural network \cite{shen2019Mammo}.

-To overcome these challenges, we deploy an \textit{ad hoc} pretraining strategy divided in two main steps and illustrated in Fig.~\ref{fig:pipeline}.
-First, we pretrain the model on patches of mammograms and then we involve the pretrained weights to initialize the network for training on whole images.
-Indeed, pretraining the network on patches of images that contain either a region of interest (ROI) or a background/normal part of the image, allows the model to learn the features that distinguish malignant from benign tumors \cite{shen2019Mammo, Wu2020Screen}.
-Subsequently, these features are exploited for the training on whole images by initializing the network weights with the patch classifier weights.
-Such training strategy plays a determining role in boosting the performance of the models as we demonstrate in the experimental Section~\ref{sec:exp_eval}.